cbh123/ai-studio/walkthrough.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I made a nature documentary.
 Or, I helped AI make a nature documentary. <br><br>Written by GPT4, narrated by ElevenLabs David Attenborough, and filmed by Zeroscope.<br><br>Episode 1 — The Glow Leopard <a href="https://t.co/mYQp6fJuDC">pic.twitter.com/mYQp6fJuDC</a></p>&mdash; Charlie Holtz (@charliebholtz) <a href="https://twitter.com/charliebholtz/status/1673466353938776068?ref_src=twsrc%5Etfw">June 26, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Here's a walkthrough of how I make them.
+Here's how you can make your own AI movies.

 ## Script
 It all starts with the script.
 Like any good AI filmmaker, I ask ChatGPT for a rough draft.
 Here's the conversation I had with GPT-4 to create the [David Attenborough clip](https://chat.openai.com/share/95379044-c1c1-4c6f-8141-6381c65d9b3f).